 Turkeys are kept for their excellent meat and as breeding stock.
 And they, too, keep us in laughter.
 We have raised Bourbon Red and Standard Bronze varieties, but now greatly favour Small Beltsville Whites and their crosses, better sized for a two-person home.

-Ducks have proven a boon to our kitchen menu and to our kitchen garden, eating bugs and clearing pathways, though they also clip the borders of raised vegetable beds if not fenced out.
-Whatever they eat they turn into rich eggs and succulent meat, and manure for the blueberry patch.
+Ducks have proven a boon to our kitchen menu and to our kitchen garden, eating bugs and clearing pathways, though they also clip the borders of raised vegetable beds if not fenced out in spring and summer.
+Whatever the ducks eat they turn into rich eggs and succulent meat, and manure for the blueberry patch.
 The duck breeds we have preferred, for producing meat and eggs equally well, have been Saxony and Welsh Harlequin, particularly the latter crossed with Pekins.
 We have recently taken in some Cayugas.
 All ducks produce good manure.

 We have also kept Ringed-Neck Pheasant.
 Or, tried to keep.
 Most never made it to our dinner table.
 As wild birds, pheasant manage to escape to the wild, or serve as attractive meals for raccoons and mink eating in or taking out.
 When we someday build a foolproof pen, we’ll keep pheasant once again.